akka/alpakka/docs/src/main/paradox/google-cloud-storage.md

 If you do not need object itself, you can query for only object metadata using a source from @scala[@scaladoc[GCStorage.getObject](akka.stream.alpakka.googlecloud.storage.scaladsl.GCStorage$)]@java[@scaladoc[GCStorage.getObject](akka.stream.alpakka.googlecloud.storage.javadsl.GCStorage$)].

+If you need the specific version of the object metadata in a bucket where object versioning is enabled, you can specify the `generation`.

 Scala
 : @@snip [snip](/google-cloud-storage/src/test/scala/docs/scaladsl/GCStorageSourceSpec.scala) { #objectMetadata }